Lightning top Avs in OT for franchise-best 11th straight win - WHIZ News

-DENVER (AP) — Nikita Kucherov stole the puck from Nathan MacKinnon and scored 3:03 into overtime, sending the Tampa Bay Lightning to a franchise-record 11th straight win, 4-3 over the Colorado Avalanche on Monday night.
+“It’s not a team we play often, but when you have a good team like that and both teams want to win, it’s going to boil over,” said Cameron Gaunce, who scored one of Tampa Bay’s three goals in the second period.

-Cameron Gaunce and Alex Killorn scored 16 seconds apart during the Bolts’ three-goal second period before Colorado came back to force overtime.
+Gaunce scored 16 seconds after Alex Killorn’s goal and Tampa Bay built a 3-1 lead before Colorado came back to force overtime despite losing forward Mikko Rantanen to a left shoulder injury — “He’ll be out weeks,” Avs coach Jared Bednar said.

-Steven Stamkos also had a goal for Tampa Bay in the second period that erased a 1-0 deficit, and Bolts goaltender Curtis McElhinney stopped 24 shots despite getting bowled over by Colorado’s J.T.
+Steven Stamkos also had a goal for Tampa Bay in the second period that erased a 1-0 deficit, and McElhinney stopped 24 shots despite getting bowled over by Colorado’s J.T.
 Compher midway through the third period, sparking the first of two brawls in a tense ending.

 McElhinney crumpled awkwardly and lay motionless for a moment before rising slowly.
 He was visited by a trainer but stayed in the game.
 Compher was called for interference.

+“Honestly, I was kind of tied up, my arms were folded up under me.
+It wasn’t a hit to the head or anything,” he said.
+“It’s a good hockey play.
+I like it when guys drive to the net and I like the response from our team standing up for me.
+It’s nice to see.
+It’s hard hockey play on their part and I don’t have anything against that.”

-Another scuffle broke out after Colorado’s Nathan MacKinnon leveled Ondrej Palat cleanly in front of Tampa Bay’s bench.
+Another scuffle broke out after MacKinnon leveled Ondrej Palat cleanly in front of Tampa Bay’s bench.

+“I like the way that we hung in there.
+Good penalty kill at the end.
+In overtime it comes down to a key save here and there and a big-time play from one of our big players,” McElhinney said.

-The Avalanche dropped their third straight and lost forward Mikko Rantanen to a left shoulder injury when he was tripped into the boards at full-speed by Erik Cernak in the second period.
+The Avalanche lost Rantanen when he was tripped into the boards at full-speed by Erik Cernak in the second period.
 Rantanen immediately left the ice and headed inside before the Bolts killed the power play.

 Then Palat sent a pass through the slot to Killorn as he skated toward the crease, and Killorn redirected the puck into an open net at 4:54.
 Gaunce scored his first goal since March 24, 2017, just 16 seconds later with a shot from the point that beat Francouz on the short side.